Victims can now claim for injuries sustained pre 1979

 In early 1970, Mrs X was seriously assaulted by her husband and sustained injuries.
 In 2000, she attempted to pursue a historic claim for compensation via the Criminal Injuries Compensation Scheme.
 Her claim was unsuccessful because the Criminal Injuries Compensation Authority found that, at the time of the assault, she was living with her husband.
 Her claim was rejected on the basis that she was living under the same roof as her attacker at the time of the assault.

 What if I’ve already tried to claim and it was dismissed?

 Under the new legislation, if you made an application under this scheme you may be able to make a new application in respect of the same criminal injury if:

 - The injury was sustained on or after 1 August 1964 but before 1 October 1979

 - The award was refused or withheld because the victim was living with their attacker as members of the same family at the time of the incident

 This decision has been pending following the case of JT v First-Tier Tribunal (Equality and Human Rights Commission intervening) EWCA Civ 1735, All ER (D) 15 (Aug) heard in July 2018.

-Our dedicated personal injury team can provide advice and assist in pursuing criminal injuries compensation claims.
-If you wish to speak to someone about a possible claim, call us on 0117 905 9763 or contact us via our online form.
+Our dedicated personal injury solicitors can provide advice and assist in pursuing criminal injury compensation claims.
+If you wish to speak to someone about a possible personal injury claim, call us on 0117 905 9763 or contact us via our online form.